You didn't fail. Habit trackers failed you.

 - Neff, K. D. (2003).
 Self-Compassion: An Alternative Conceptualization of a Healthy Attitude Toward Oneself.
 Self and Identity, 2(2), 85-101.

 - Renfree, I., Harrison, D., Marshall, P., Stawarz, K., & Cox, A. (2016).
 Don't Kick the Habit: The Role of Dependency in Habit Formation Apps.
-CHI Conference Extended Abstracts.
+In Proceedings of the 2016 CHI Conference Extended Abstracts on Human Factors in Computing Systems (CHI EA '16), 2932-2939.
+ACM.